“Remember there’s no such thing as a small act of kindness. Every act creates a ripple with no logical end.” -Scott Adams

 OUR PROGRAMS

 We partner with communities to identify the biggest barriers to girls’ education locally and then work to reduce them.
-Our current programs address the lack of resources and schools in an underserved, remote region of southern Kenya populated primarily by Maasai communities.
+Our current programs address the lack of resources, schools, and MHM in several underserved, remote regions of southern Kenya populated primarily by Maasai communities.
 We also work with leaders there to shift gendered attitudes that have historically led to low school enrollments, early marriage, and high dropout rates for girls.
-Learn more here.

 HOW WE WORK